ISISComputingGroup/ibex_developers_manual/Server-Release-Tests.md

     1. Ensure that the message says `up-to-date with 'origin/<Instrument Name>'`.
 1. Ensure that a block PV is being logged.
 Do this by right-clicking a PV (one which would be expected to change a little) and select `Display block history -> create a new plot`.
 There should be data on the plot from after the instrument was upgraded.
 1. Confirm that the web dashboard is working for the specific instrument (http://dataweb.isis.rl.ac.uk/)
-1. Ensure that the MySQL catalogue is not being updated:
-    1. Start the MySQL installer (start menu search for MySQL installer - Community)
-    1. Click on the spanner icon
-    1. Ensure that the box `Should MySQL Installer update its catalogue periodically?` is unticked

 ### Instruments which are having their first IBEX installation
 1. Setup or find a block which is logging itself.
 Ensure that a log file with this block value in appears in `c:\data\*.log`.
 If this doesn't happen see [DAE troubleshooting](DAE-Trouble-Shooting)